 State Health Officials Announce Second Human Case of West Nile Virus in Massachusetts

-Residents urged to take precautions to avoid mosquito bites
+Residents urged to continue to take precautions to avoid mosquito bites

 BOSTON — The Massachusetts Department of Public Health (DPH) today announced the second human case of West Nile virus (WNV) in the state this year.
-The man is a resident of Norfolk County in his 30’s who was diagnosed with WNV in late August.
-He was hospitalized, but has been discharged.
-Testing was completed at the Hinton State Laboratory Institute (HSLI) today.
+The patient is a resident of Norfolk County in his 70’s who was diagnosed with WNV by testing completed today by the Massachusetts State Public Health Laboratory.
+The individual is currently hospitalized but improving.

-DPH is conducting an epidemiological investigation to determine where the man was most likely exposed to infected mosquitoes.
+DPH is conducting an epidemiological investigation to determine where the individual was most likely exposed to infected mosquitoes.
 Assessment of WNV risk areas will depend on the findings of this investigation.

-There has already been one case of WNV in a Massachusetts resident this year.
-Last year thirty-three cases of WNV were detected..
+In 2015, there were ten human cases of WNV infection identified in Massachusetts.
+WNV is usually transmitted to humans through the bite of an infected mosquito.
 While WNV can infect people of all ages, people over the age of 50 are at higher risk for severe disease.
-WNV is usually transmitted to humans through the bite of an infected mosquito.
 Most people infected with WNV will have no symptoms.
 When present, WNV symptoms tend to include fever and flu-like illness.
 In rare cases, more severe illness can occur.

 People have an important role to play in protecting themselves and their loved ones from illnesses caused by mosquitoes.